-By filing her patent No. 3254, in September of 1846, Nancy Johnson brought ice cream to the masses.
+Nancy Johnson brought ice cream to the masses when she filed her patent No. 3254 in September of 1846.
 With that patent, an ice cream revolution began.
 Little is known about the woman who gave us so much, other than the fact that we love her.

 She was a housewife, probably living in Philadelphia and she was a game changer.
 Her simple hand-cranked ice cream churn launched a “disruptive technology” that made it possible for everyone to make quality ice cream.